yuzawa-san/googolplex-theater/README.md

 Host your modified file via HTTPS on your hosting provider of choice.
 Then point your new custom receiver application towards that page's URL.

 There is a property in the `config.yml` to override the receiver application.

+### Case Study: Grafana Dashboards

+The maintainer has used this to show statistics dashboards in a software engineering context.

+- Buy a new Raspberry Pi and install the default Raspberry Pi OS (Raspbian).
+- Configure and name your Chromecast(s).
+- Install application via download or via Debian package (which will likely install Java runtime if it is not already installed).
+- Create one Grafana playlist per device.
+- Make your devices.yml file with each playlist url per device.
+Set the rotation and refresh parameters and make sure the kiosk mode is in the query string parameters.
+- Figure out how to connect.
+    - Less secure: Use HTTPS with an IP address allowlist to your location (which must have a static IP) on whatever proxy you may have in front of your Grafana deployment.
+    - More Secure: Create a Grafana API token with viewer permission and use this application's proxy feature.
+        - [Sign up as a Chromecast developer](https://developers.google.com/cast/docs/registration#RegisterApp) so you can use the local proxy over HTTP.
+        - Register your [devices](https://cast.google.com/publish) for development.
+        - Register a new custom reciever, but do not publish it (that would force it to use HTTPS).
+Configure this app with the "appId" alphanumeric string.
+Point the url to `http://my-device.local:8001/receiver.html` or `http://192.168.1.XXX:8001/receiver.html` (assuming you have a static/sticky IP).
+        - Configure this app's proxy settings pointing at your Grafana root url.
+        - Add the Grafana token to the proxy settings
+        - Make your devices.yml have urls like `${PROXY}/path/to/playlist?....`
+- If you want to update the devices periodically, place the devices.yml file under version control (git) or store it someplace accessible (http/s3/gcs).
+Add a cron job to pull the devices.yml file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
+The updates are automatically picked up.
+- If a screen needs to be refreshed, one can do so by accessing the web UI exposed port 8080 and hitting a few buttons.

 ### Troubleshooting